jmicko/alpine-setup/README.md

 This is meant to be a minimal build to help you get started with Alpine Linux.

+## What You Get

+- swaywm
+- waybar
+- wofi
+- qutebrowser
+- alacritty
+- aerc-mail
+- tut
+- thunar
+- azote
+- curl
+- zsh
+- bash
+- pipwire
+- pulseaudio
+- clipman
+- python3
+- sudo
+- vim
+- micro

+..and a little bit more.
+Take a look through the `setup.sh` to see all included packages (and feel free to remove things you don't want/need!)

 ## Before You Begin

 You will need to edit some of the content inside the `setup.sh` file.
 Most importantly, changing the default user that gets created during the installation process.
 Feel free to also look through the include dotfiles and tweak as you see fit.